brigham4210/Docker_DS460/create_container.md

 The `FROM` instruction initializes a new build stage and sets the Base Image for subsequent instructions.
 As such, a valid Dockerfile must start with a `FROM` instruction.

+The `COPY` instruction in a Dockerfile is used to copy files or directories from the host machine to the container image.

 ## Command line

 ```